Medically reviewed by Drugs.com. Last updated on Feb 8, 2022.

 It is very important that your doctor check your progress at regular visits, to allow for changes in your dose and to help reduce any side effects.
 Blood tests may be needed to check for unwanted effects.

-Do not take citalopram with a monoamine oxidase (MAO) inhibitor (eg, isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]).
-Do not start taking citalopram during the 2 weeks after you stop a MAO inhibitor and wait 2 weeks after stopping citalopram before you start taking a MAO inhibitor.
-If you take them together or do not wait 2 weeks, you may develop confusion, agitation, restlessness, stomach or intestinal symptoms, a sudden high body temperature, an extremely high blood pressure, or severe convulsions.
+Do not take citalopram with a monoamine oxidase (MAO) inhibitor (eg, isocarboxazid [Marplan®], linezolid (Zyvox®), methylene blue injection, phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]).
+Do not start taking citalopram during the 14 days after you stop a MAO inhibitor.
+Wait 14 days after stopping citalopram before you start taking a MAO inhibitor.
+If you take them together or do not the proper amount of time, you may develop confusion, agitation, restlessness, stomach or intestinal symptoms, a sudden high body temperature, an extremely high blood pressure, or severe seizures.

 Do not take pimozide (Orap®) while you are taking this medicine.
 Using these medicines together can cause very serious heart problems.

 Citalopram may cause a serious condition called serotonin syndrome if taken together with some medicines.
-Do not use citalopram with buspirone (Buspar®), fentanyl (Abstral®, Duragesic®), linezolid (Zyvox®), lithium (Eskalith®, Lithobid®), methylene blue injection, tryptophan, St. John's wort, or some pain or migraine medicines (eg, rizatriptan, sumatriptan, tramadol, Frova®, Imitrex®, Maxalt®, Relpax®, Ultram®, Zomig®).
+Do not use citalopram with buspirone (Buspar®), fentanyl (Abstral®, Duragesic®), lithium (Eskalith®, Lithobid®), methylene blue injection, tryptophan, St John's wort, amphetamines, or some pain or migraine medicines (eg, rizatriptan, sumatriptan, tramadol, Frova®, Imitrex®, Maxalt®, Relpax®, Ultram®, Zomig®).
 Check with your doctor first before taking any other medicines with citalopram.